smitheric95/AB-Testing-Form/questions.md

 	* Not at all rushed

 2. How mentally demanding was filling out this form?
+	* Very demanding
+	* Somewhat demanding
+	* Not very demanding
+	* Not at all demanding

 3. How many questions did you find difficult to answer?
-	* All, some, none
+	* Many questions
+	* A few questions
+	* No questions

 4. How frustrated or confused were you while completing this form?
+	* Very frustrated
+	* Somewhat frustrated
+	* Not very frustrated
-	* Very, somewhat, not at all
+	* Not at all frustrated

 5. How happy were you completing this form?
 	* Happy